Visitor conditions

 Article 6.5

-The museum is never liable for any (in)direct damage whatsoever, arising as an (in)direct consequence of any defect, any capacity or circumstance to, in or on any real estate of which the of which the museum is the holder, leaseholder, tenant or owner or which is otherwise available to the museum, except if and insofar as the damage is the direct result of intent or gross negligence of the museum and/or its employees.
+The museum is never liable for any direct or indirect damage whatsoever, arising as an (in)direct consequence of any defect, any capacity or circumstance to, in or on any real estate of which the museum is the holder, leaseholder, tenant or owner or which is otherwise available to the museum, except if and insofar as the damage is the direct result of intent or gross negligence of the museum and/or its employees.

 Article 6.6